Calgary fans! All three of my books are now available at Pages on Kensington and Owl’s Nest Books.

 B.R.B.
 (Be Right Back)

 You’ll have noticed a distinct water-theme in this website.
-This poem pays tribute to my hometown and the Ottawa River, my first and lifelong muse.
-It runs through me wherever I am.
+In this first blog, I pay tribute to my hometown and the Ottawa River, my first and lifelong muse.
+It runs through me wherever I go.
 The following is the mid-section of a three-part poem invoking this amazing waterway.

 Here in Deep River